AaronCoplan/tic-tac-toe-bot/README.md

 ## Major Components

 * Random Trainer Bot (to rapidly train the bot with N randomized games)
-* Ability for the bot to train against itself?
+* Ability for the bot to train against itself
-* Data Handler (representing moves, storing them, and fetching and filtering them efficiently) - Aaron
+* Data Handler (representing moves, storing them, and fetching and filtering them efficiently)
-* UI (for a human to play the bot) - Devin
+* UI (for a human to play the bot)
 * Move Selection Engine (the bot itself)
-* Prediction Engine (predicting the game) - Andrew
+* Prediction Engine (predicting the game)